Revised and Amended 2018

 6.2 NATIONAL CENTRAL COMMITTEE

-The NCC shall be empowered to delay a congress under extraordinary circumstances such as natural disasters, political atmosphere not conducive to affecting a congress, or repressive laws that make the convening of a congress impossible.
+The NCC shall be empowered to convene special congresses when necessary.
+The NCC may delay a congress under extraordinary circumstances such as natural disasters, political atmosphere not conducive to affecting a congress, or repressive laws that make the convening of a congress impossible.

 6.2.2 The National Central Committee shall meet quarterly per year, whenever practicable, with notice of meetings and agendas sent to NCC members at least two weeks prior to meetings.
 Additional meetings shall be called with the approval of one-third of the sitting members of the National Central Committee.